Dodge Magnum

-The Dodge Magnum is a nameplate used by several Dodge vehicles, at different times and on various markets.
-The name was first applied to a large Chrysler B platform-based 2-door coupe marketed from 1978 to 1979 sold in the United States and Canada.
-From the 2005 to the 2008 model years, the nameplate was revived for a Charger-based station wagon on the rear-wheel drive Chrysler LX platform, produced in Canada and sold on the American and Canadian market.
+The Dodge Magnum nameplate was used by Dodge for various models for various time periods and markets — beginning with a large Chrysler B platform 2-door coupe from 1978-1979 in the United States and Canada.
+For model years 2005-2008, the Magnum was a station wagon on the rear-wheel drive Chrysler LX platform, manufactured in Canada and marketed on the American and Canadian market.

 In Brazil, the Magnum was a top-of-the-line version of the local Dodge Dart, produced from 1979 to 1981.

 In Mexico, the Dodge Magnum was a sporty rear-wheel drive two-door car based on Chrysler's M-body (American Dodge Diplomat/Plymouth Gran Fury).
 From 1983 to 1988 Dodge marketed a sporty two-door K-car as the "Magnum", with an available turbocharger engine from 1984 on.